-There are times in life when we feel discouraged or defeated, when life delivers blows that knock us to the ground.
-The feelings of hopelessness and despair may consume your life for many months as you wonder if you’ll ever get back to feeling happy and safe.
-This is when it’s important to learn how to persevere in life.
+There are times in life when we feel discouraged or defeated when life delivers blows that knock us to the ground.
+The hopelessness and despair may consume your life for many months as you wonder if you’ll ever get back to feeling happy and safe.
+These are the points in life when persevering becomes extremely important.

 The only way for us to live our lives to the fullest is to learn how to have perseverance and deal with the challenges that life throws at us.
 Surviving these curveballs and pushing through adversity, pain, and feelings of hopelessness and despair are part of the journey for us to learn about who we are.
 There is no other way to learn how to be resilient, courageous, hopeful, and optimistic about life and our future.

-When you are feeling discouraged and life seems tough, don’t give up.
-Use these 7 strategies to help you grow your courage and learn how to persevere so that you can step up, face the curveballs, and embrace the joy of living a life you love.
+When you are feeling discouraged, and life seems tough, don’t give up.
+Use these strategies to help you grow your courage and learn how to persevere so you can step up, face the curveballs, and embrace the joy of living a life you love.